 More than 50 dB of selectivity

-An essential feature related to vectorial E-field measurements concerns the ability of measuring a given E-field component while rejecting the orthogonal ones.
+An essential feature related to vector E-field measurements concerns the ability of measuring a given E-field component while rejecting the orthogonal ones.
 Kapteos probe allows a rejection ratio of more than 50 dB (more than 99.7%) which is more than enough for most of applications.
-The curve shows that the position of the concern axis must placed quite accurately to ensure this high selectivity.
+The curve shows that the position of the concerned axis must placed quite accurately to ensure this high selectivity.

 This feature is of importance for transverse probe type (P1T… and not P1L…).
 To ease the probe setup, the transverse probes have a mark.
 This mark must be placed in accordance with the electric field orientation.
 See FAQs on probe for more details (How can I make sure the probe is correctly oriented in accordance with the axis of the component of the E-field to measure?).

 Real-time antenna factor correction for stable measurements from 0 to +50°C

 This high-end advanced feature allows to measure the absolute value of the electric field with an exceptional stability whatsoever the temperature variations, the hook-up losses, the duration of the measure which could be days.
-This compensation is performed in real-time by the eoSense instrument.
+This compensation is performed in real-time by the eoSense opto-electronic converter.
 This is a compulsory feature when repetitive electric field measurements must be performed at different steps or over a long period of time.